A new quasi-analytic class: Polar decomposition

-In the more general case of a holomorphic function on the complement of a disc, there is also define a unique Laurent expansion defined by Fourier theory as we will now explain.
-We consider two disks $D \subset D'$ with the same center $\omega \in \CM$ having radii $r,\ \l r$ and consider the annulus
+An ordinary holomorphic function on an annulus admits a unique Laurent expansion at a singularity $\omega$.
+Indeed consider two discs $D \subset D'$ with the same center $\omega \in \CM$ having radii $r,\ \l r$ and consider the annulus (to simplify the notations we take $\omega=0$):